Jaludi/ghostGame/README.md

 # Installation

-Add the SDK file to your phone.
+Add the APK file to your phone.

 # Contact